wso2/docs-is/en/docs/guides/mfa/2fa-fido.md

 7. Click **Update** to save the changes.

 You have successfully configured FIDO as the second factor of authentication.
-To test this out, see the [user portal help](insertlink).

 ----